Depending on the model, the following power units are installed:

 Model 316i/318ti:

-- 4-cylinder M40 engine with a displacement of 1.6 and 1.8 liters.
-Since September 1990, modified to the M43 engine (timing chain, ignition system, intake pipe).
+- 4-cylinder engine M40 with a working volume of 1.6 and 1.8 liters.
+Since September 1990, it has been modified into the M43 engine (timing chain, ignition system, intake manifold).

 Models 318i/318ti: